-Learn how to make a shutter shelf unit with this quick and easy tutorial, that can be completed in a weekend.
+Learn how to make an upcycled shutter shelf unit with this quick and easy tutorial, that can be completed in a weekend.

 You say you’ve got some old shutters and don’t know what to do with them?
 Consider making DIY shutter shelves like this corner shelf unit project that can easily be completed in a weekend.

 While visiting family a few years back, I spied this lovely repurposed corner shutter shelf unit that my father had made for their outdoor porch.
 It was truly an inspiring piece of furniture and one that I wanted to share with you.

 My father was what you call a “jack of all trades, master of all.”
 He always enjoyed working with his hands and was a master craftsman.